 Hi Oldtoby,

-Regarding Combat Advantages: They are rolled at the beginning of each close combat encounter, not each combat round.
-So if your players ran into a party of orcs in the morning and were not taken by surprise, they would get to roll for Combat Advantage once at the beginning of the close combat encounter.
+combat encounter.
 This is done after the initial volley if there is an opportunity to do so.
-If later that evening the party stumbled across a cave troll cooking a tasty dwarf with mushrooms and carrots, then the players would get to roll for another Combat Advantage at the beginning of that close combat encounter.
+If later that evening the party stumbled across a cave troll cooking a tasty dwarf with mushrooms and carrots, then the players would get to roll for another Combat Advantage at the beginning of that close

 Regarding Stances: You are correct, the heros just declare what stance they intend to fight in.
 I found this confusing too as stance is not related to position.
 I figure that a character can be fighting defensively whilst standing at the front of the fight, sacrificing opportunities to strike in favour of blocking and parrying attacks.